 3. IMPACT OF ELEVATED CO2 ON AM FUNGI FOR NUTRIENT UPTAKE

-Impact of eCO2 on arbuscular mycorrhizas (AM) development and activity, which are important for plant nutrient uptake.
+Impact of eCO2 on arbuscular mycorrhizas (AM) development and activity, is important for plant nutrient uptake.
 Over 60% of land plants, including many significant crop species like wheat, soybean and corn, rely on the arbuscular mycorrhizal (AM) symbiosis for nutrient uptake.
 The extraradical mycelium (ERM) of the fungus acts as an extension of the root system and increases the uptake of nitrogen (N), phosphate (P), magnesium and sulphur but also of trace elements, such as zinc and copper (Cavagnaro et al., 2011).
 Most terrestrial plants, including the majority of agricultural species, create arbuscular mycorrhizal relationships with a specialized group of soil fungi They perform a vital function in plant nutrition by allowing roots to obtain soil-derived nutrients that would otherwise be unavailable (Silver et al., 2021).
 Plants grown at eCO2 almost invariably have lower nutrient concentrations such as N and P due to increased plant biomass and carbohydrate accumulation (Igarashi et al., 2021).
 Nutrients in the soil can be taken up via transporters located in the epidermis or root hairs in plants or by the mycorrhizal uptake pathway that involves the uptake of nutrients by fungal transporters outside the roots within the extraradical mycelium (Kobae et al., 2019).
 Mycorrhizal roots facilitate nutrient uptake through two routes: the plant uptake pathway (PP) and the mycorrhizal pathway (MP).
 The PP utilizes either high- or low-affinity uptake transporters to absorb nutrients in the epidermis or root hairs.
 The creation of depletion zones surrounding the roots can occasionally limit PP uptake, particularly for nutrients with low mobility in the soil (for example, P).
-In contrast, the MP involves high affinity nutrient transporters in the extradical mycelium (ERM), followed by translocation along the hyphae to the intraradical mycelium (IRM) in the root cortex, and uptake from the mycorrhizal interface by mycorrhiza-inducible plant uptake transporters (Bücking and Kafle, 2015).
+In contrast, the MP involves high affinity nutrient transporters in the extraradical mycelium (ERM), followed by translocation along the hyphae to the intraradical mycelium (IRM) in the root cortex, and uptake from the mycorrhizal interface by mycorrhiza-inducible plant uptake transporters (Bücking and Kafle, 2015).

 3.1 AM FUNGI FOR NITROGEN UPTAKE AND TRANSPORT